sgangaprasath/OpenOCL_SIR_Germany/README.md

 COVID-19 spread in Germany.

 If you want to run the code, extract OpenOCL.zip in the same folder and run 'runMulti.m'.
-For any queries regarding the code please contact gangaprasath@seas.harvard.edu.
+For any queries regarding the code, please contact gangaprasath@seas.harvard.edu.